alejandrascheurenf/GlobalHealthProject/README.md

 - **Libraries:** Pandas, NumPy, Matplotlib, Seaborn, Plotly, and Scikit-learn (for predictive modeling)

 ## Data Set
-The dataset used for this analysis is publicly available on Kaggle and contains information on various global health indicators.
-It includes data on life expectancy, healthcare resources, mortality rates, and more.
+The dataset used for this analysis is publicly available on [Kaggle](https://www.kaggle.com/datasets/martinagalasso/global-health-and-development-2012-2021)

-## Methodology
-This project follows these key steps:
-1. **Data Cleaning and Preparation:** Address missing data, inconsistencies, and outliers.
-2. **Exploratory Data Analysis (EDA):** Use summary statistics and visualizations to uncover trends and patterns.
-3. **Statistical Analysis:** Examine relationships between variables such as healthcare resources and health outcomes.
-4. **Visualization:** Create engaging visualizations to effectively communicate insights.
-5. **Predictive Modeling (Optional):** Use machine learning models to predict specific health outcomes.

 ## Findings
-(Include a brief summary of your key findings here after completing the analysis.)
+(Include a brief summary of findings)